Hroppa/AutoContextTree/README.md

 # VS Code Auto Context Tree Generator

 A VS Code extension that automatically generates a list of Git-tracked files in your workspace, excluding specified patterns.
-The list is updated every time you save a file.
+The list is updated every time you make a commit.

+This README was generated with Claude.

 ## Features

 - Automatically generates a tree of Git-tracked files after each commit
 - Filters out specified directories and files (configurable)
 - Cross-platform support (Windows and Unix-like systems)
-- Debounced execution to prevent performance issues during rapid saves
 - Configurable output file location

 ## Requirements